jina-ai/docs/chapters/optimization/index.rst

 A Flow Optimization requires the following components:

-- At least one Flow and the corresponding Pod definitions via JAML
+- At least one :class:`Flow` and the corresponding Pod definitions via JAML
 - An Evaluator Executor in at least one of the Flows
-- A datasource containting Documents, which are sent to each Flow
+- A datasource containing Documents, which are sent to each Flow
 - A ``parameter.yml`` file describing the optimization scenario
 - A ``FlowRunner`` object, which allows repeatedly running the same Flow with different configurations.